willroberts/duelyst/docs/infrastructure/TERRAFORM.md

 Secrets like passwords should not be committed to Git or stored in Terraform, since the latter would store your secrets in plaintext in Terraform's state bucket.
-Instead, the following keys need to be created in AWS SSM Parameter
+Instead, the following secrets need to be created in AWS SSM Parameter
 Store:

 ```